ayudhaamari/real-waste-classification-cnn/README.md

 ### 🧠 The Brain Behind the Magic: InceptionV3

-We're not just using any CNN - we're leveraging the mighty InceptionV3 architecture!
-Here's why it's awesome:
+This project doesn't just use any CNN - it leverages the InceptionV3 architecture!
+Here's some details:

 - 🏗️ **Architecture**: 48 layers deep, including convolutions, max pooling, average pooling, concatenations, dropouts, and fully connected layers.
 - 🔍 **Inception Modules**: Utilizes parallel convolutions of different sizes for multi-scale processing.